Find Affordable College Courses

 Saint George, UT

-Dixie State University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree nursing programs.
-Dixie State College is a large public school located in the small city of Saint George.
+With a ranking of #6, Dixie State University did quite well on this year’s best value schools for nursing students working on their bachelor’s degree.
+Dixie State College is a fairly large public school located in the small city of Saint George.

-The average tuition and fees for an in-state undergraduate at Dixie State College are $5,862 a year.
+In-state tuition fees for undergraduate students at Dixie State College are $5,862 per year.
 On average, nursing graduates from Dixie State College take out $24,757 in student loans while working on their Bachelor's Degree.

 #7